EspressoSystems/espresso-sequencer/doc/zk-integration.md

 # Integration with ZK rollups

+## Background

+> For more context and terminology about the architecture of Espresso, please read [README.md](../README.md).

+At a high level, ZK rollups produce blocks and periodically settle their new state on layer 1 (e.g. Ethereum), after applying all the transactions of this block to their current state.
+The time between two consecutive updates can vary, yet it is high enough in order to amortize gas costs for the rollup and thus offer low fees to end users.
+ZK rollups have the option to build their blocks by reading from HotShot, the Espresso consensus protocol, that produces blocks containing transactions from multiple rollups.
+In this setting each rollup is identified by an identifier called _namespace_.
+Moreover, HotShot generates an authenticated piece of data, the _finality gadget_, that guarantees that a specific state of the Espresso ledger will not be reverted.
+ZK rollups can leverage this finality gadget and a scheme to filter transactions by namespace in order to prove their source of transactions is the Espresso ledger.
+Note that in this document we will not refer to the Espresso market place that allows rollups to sell their sequencing rights to other parties.
+Hence, in the following we focus only on the interaction between the rollup and the Espresso consensus protocol once some Espresso block is appended the ledger.

+## Integration approaches

 Similarly to their optimistic alternatives, ZK rollups need to instantiate their derivation pipeline in order to integrate with Espresso.
 There are a number of alternatives for such integration, depending on specific constraints the rollup may have such as using a particular data availability layer in addition to Tiramisu, or the need to update their